Siege of Leningrad: Encirclement of Leningrad

-Finnish intelligence had broken some of the Soviet military codes and read their low-level communications.
+Finnish intelligence broke some Soviet military codes and read their low-level communications.
 This was particularly helpful for Hitler, who constantly requested intelligence information about Leningrad.
-Finland's role in Operation Barbarossa was laid out in Hitler's Directive 21, "The mass of the Finnish army will have the task, in accordance with the advance made by the northern wing of the German armies, of tying up maximum Russian [sic] strength by attacking to the west, or on both sides, of Lake Ladoga."
+Finland's role in Operation Barbarossa was laid out in Hitler's Directive 21: "The mass of the Finnish army will have the task, in accordance with the advance made by the northern wing of the German armies, of tying up maximum Russian [sic] strength by attacking to the west, or on both sides, of Lake Ladoga."
 The last rail connection to Leningrad was severed on 30 August 1941, when the Germans reached the Neva River.
 On 8 September, the road to the besieged city was severed when the Germans reached Lake Ladoga at Shlisselburg, leaving just a corridor of land between Lake Ladoga and Leningrad which remained unoccupied by Axis forces.
 Bombing on 8 September caused 178 fires.

 On 21 September 1941, German High Command considered how to destroy Leningrad.
 Occupying the city was ruled out "because it would make us responsible for food supply".
 The resolution was to lay the city under siege and bombardment, starving its population.
 "Early next year, we [will] enter the city (if the Finns do it first we do not object), lead those still alive into inner Russia or into captivity, wipe Leningrad from the face of the earth through demolitions, and hand the area north of the Neva to the Finns."
 On 7 October, Hitler sent a further directive signed by Alfred Jodl reminding Army Group North not to accept capitulation.